MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

     ![Second screenshot of 'Compute Engine API' in the GCP console.](./img/gcp-windows/comp-eng-api-2.png)

 - Next, set up a service account key, which Terraform will use to create and manage resources in your GCP project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 Select **New Service Account** from the dropdown, give it a name, select project then owner as the role, JSON as the key type, and select **Create**.
 This downloads a JSON file with all the credentials needed for Terraform to manage the resources.
-Copy the downloaded JSON file to the `azure-arc-servers-jumpstart/gcp/windows/terraform` directory.
+Copy the downloaded JSON file to the `Azure Arc servers-jumpstart/gcp/windows/terraform` directory.

     ![A screenshot of how to create a service account in the GCP console.](./img/gcp-windows/svc-account.png)